Albert-L-Phan/EpilepsyAdmissions/README.md

 The six choropleth maps for Australia also have smoking, drinking and medium income as the covariate.
 Some LGAs are not shaded in because the seizure admissions data was not available.

+## Genetic Algorithms
+Genetic algorithms are a machine learning method that uses Darwin’s idea of natural selection to generate an optimal solution quickly.
+It uses a randomly generated set of models that try to predict epilepsy prevalence.
+We can measure the fitness of each model by looking at their Root Mean Square Error.

+Genetic algorithms create new models based off previously generated models.
+For example, genetic algorithms can randomly introduce new covariates into previously generated models to create new models.
+For example, if one previously generated model contained smoking and diabetes, we could randomly add a new covariate such that the newly generated model contains, smoking, diabetes and median income, which will affect the fitness of the model.

+After generating the new models, those that have a high fitness are more likely to be kept while models produced that have a lower fitness are likely to be discarded.
+Thus, over time, as we are generating new models and only keeping those that have a high fitness, the newer models will predict the epilepsy data the best.
+This is how genetic algorithms find an optimal model.

+An advantage of using genetic algorithms instead of finding every single combination of variables to find the optimal model is that genetic algorithm is a lot quicker.

+We use the best model generated from genetic algorithms can be used for feature selection to see which combination of covariates we should use for spatial regression.

+The 7 variables found from genetic algorithms were Median Age Death, Obesity, Smoking, Stroke, Diabetes, Drinking and Heart_Stroke_Vascular.

 ## Data
 The shapefiles for the 2016 Local Government Areas were from the Australian Bureau of Statistics (ABS).